-Column 2 provides some reduced-form evidence of relevance of our class list distance variable.
-We run the specification in \eqref{eq.xpec.reduced.form}, but include our class list distance variable and exclude sender and receiver fixed effects.
-The covariate is statistically significant at the 1\% level and with the expected sign: all else equal, classmates ``one more student away'' in the class list are 0.2 pp less likely to be friends.
+Column (2) in \Cref{tab_reducedform_all} provides reduced-form evidence of the relevance of our class list distance variable.
+Again, we run the specification in \eqref{eq.xpec.reduced.form}, but include our class list distance variable and exclude sender and receiver fixed effects.
+The covariate is statistically significant at the 1\% level, with the expected sign: all else equal, classmates ``one more student away'' in the class list is 0.2 pp less likely to be friends.

-In estimating our network formation model, we parameterize the matching function as follows.
-For individuals $i$ and $j$ in classroom $c$, we specify

-where $W_{ij,c,0}$ and $Z_{ij,c,0}$ denote, respectively, our vector of pair-level covariates and class list distance variable \emph{at the baseline}.
-Our specification allows for explicit dependence of meetings on a previous-period link between agents.
-The utility of individual $i$ in classroom $c$ follows the linear parametrization of \cite{Mele2017}, i.e.

-where, as \cite{Mele2017} does, we impose that $\beta_{un} = \beta_{up}$.
-This specification accounts for gains in direct links, reciprocity, indirect links, and ``popularity'' (individuals derive utility of serving as a ``bridge'' between agents).
-The restriction $\beta_{un} = \beta_{up}$ is an identification assumption in \citeauthor{Mele2017}'s setting, where networks are draws from the model's stationary distribution.
-It is not required in our setup, though we enforce it for the sake of comparability.
-The difference in preference shocks is drawn from a logistic distribution.

-We estimate our model using a two-step approach.
-In the first step, we estimate $\tau_0$ through \eqref{estimate.tau0}.
-Our first-step estimate of $\tau_0$ leads to 76 rounds. \footnote {The estimator does not violate the bound $\hat{\tau} \leq N_c (N_c - 1)$ for 81 out of 161 networks in our sample, which is somewhat reassuring.}\textsuperscript{,}\footnote{Identification of $\tau_0$ in our setting extends immediately to the case where the number of agents in a network, $N_c$, is assumed to be random, provided that $\prob[\tau_0 \leq N_c (N_c - 1)] > 0$.}